ocastilloreyes/petgem/doc/source/Manual.rst

 Mesh formats
 ------------

-Current PETGEM version supports mesh files in MSH ASCII from `Gmsh <http://gmsh.info/>`__.
+Current PETGEM version supports mesh files in MSH ASCII (version 2.2) from `Gmsh <http://gmsh.info/>`__.
 Aforementioned format must be pre-processed using the ``run_preprocessing.py`` script.
 The ``run_preprocessing.py`` script is included in the top-level directory of the PETGEM source tree.